Jamesscott34/reporthelper/README.md

    - Ensure API keys are correctly set in `.env`
    - Check if API keys are valid and have sufficient credits
    - Verify API endpoint: https://openrouter.ai/api/v1
+   - **Tip**: Use `cat env.example` to see all available configuration options

+2. **Configuration Issues**
+   - Verify `.env` file exists and is properly formatted
+   - Check that all required variables are set
+   - Compare with `env.example` template for missing variables
+   - Ensure no extra spaces or quotes around values

 2. **Model Not Found**
    - Check model names in `.env` file